 Arlo is operating on a performance bonus with our groups.
 Our health plan will thrive if we can cost-effectively manage healthcare spending.

 Many employer-sponsored health plans suffer from a mesh of solutions that are bolted together rather poorly, leading to a disjointed member experience.
 While great care navigation solutions, convenient pharmacy apps, and good virtual urgent care tools exist, they must be optimized to work well together.
 I had to make this experience myself when I tried to access my care navigation app via my health plan portal and ran into an “App not found - 404” error.
 No wonder patient engagement is a challenge - nobody wants to juggle eight different apps to manage their health benefits.
 As the health plan, Arlo is in the prime spot to integrate different solutions into a coherent member experience.
 We built a modern digital member experience that integrates care navigation with virtual primary & urgent care.
 Our unified experience makes it easy for our members to make informed decisions about their care.

-3) Reference-based pricing & data-driven cost containment
+3) High-value providers & data-driven cost containment